fostlt/aloha-apparel-co/README.md

 # Aloha Apparel Co
-Aloha Apparel Co is one of my first websites I made with Red Academy.
+Aloha Apparel Co is my first website I made with Red Academy.
 The main idea behind it was to learn basic html, css, and some js.

 # What did I learn?
 After finishing this website I got a basic grasp on how to structure a website with the idea of mobile first design.